Cody Nance - professional bull rider

 Nance has only been sidelined by injury for any length of time once, in 2008 when the bull stepped on him hard enough to break ribs.
 Other injuries have included a broken leg, broken arm, more than one ACL injury “and a few concussions,” as he put it to me.
 Not a sport for the faint of heart.
 His friend Matt Carter says the one thing about Cody that accounts for his great success in the sport is “You can’t make him quit.”

 Cody consistently scores in the top 5 or top 10 every year he competes and has qualified for World Finals the past nine years.
 2013 saw his career-best score, a fourth place on the elite tour.
 In 2017 he finished 17th in the world, resulting from four Top 5 finishes and nine Top 10 finishes, two of which came at Majors, Last Cowboy Standing and Music City Knockout.
-Edmonton, Alberta, Canada was the setting for the first Global Cup, where Nance represented Team USA and went 1-for-2 to help the team win that first five-nation competition.
+Edmonton, Alberta, Canada was the setting for the first PBR Global Cup, a new international team tournament akin to the Ryder Cup in golf, where Nance represented Team USA and went 1-for-2 to help the team win that first five-nation competition.

 In October of 2018 Cody Nance, ranking 7th in the world hosted the Nance Invitational Touring Pro Division (TPD) in Jackson, Tennessee, where many of the top talented young riders competed for prize money.
 Cody enjoys helping the young talent learn the sport; he rode on the 26th, where $500 for every second he stayed on the bull was donated to St. Jude Children’s Hospital - other local charities also benefitted from this event.

-The elite Built Ford Tough Series is televised weekly on CBS, CBS Sports Network and networks around the world, and with annual attendance at events at over 3 million fans now, those original twenty investors turned their original $1,000 investments into millions.
+The elite PBR Unleash the Beast is televised weekly on CBS, CBS Sports Network and networks in 130 countries and territories around the world, and with annual attendance at events at over 3 million fans now, those original twenty investors turned their original $1,000 investments into millions.

 When asked, Cody says his most memorable ride so far in his career was in Columbus, Ohio in 2009, mainly because the bull he rode came from his hometown of Paris, Tennessee.
 Nance often watches a video of the best rides from his rookie season to remind himself of what he is capable of accomplishing, sometimes while munching his favorite sweet treat: dark chocolate.
 When not riding Cody enjoys time with his wife and three children and enjoys hunting, fishing, and riding horses.
 Future plans may include opening a bull riding school for youth, where he can teach them how to ride and how to stay inspired in this tough and dangerous career.